 Our fees are chargeable even if the matter is not completed.

 Whilst we do always aim to keep your costs to a minimum, certain factors do typically increase our costs.
 These factors include, but are not limited to:

 - Property that is not yet registered at the Land Registry

 - A discovery that building regulations or planning permission has not been obtained

 - A delay in receiving crucial documents

 - Unforeseen issues with a buyer’s lender

-The precise stages involved in the purchase of a residential property vary according to the circumstances.
+The precise stages involved in the purchase or sale of a residential property vary according to the circumstances and whether it is freehold or leasehold.
 Some key stages are outlined below: